 A fully developed claim comprises several critical components that must be included to receive a favorable decision:

-1. Supporting Statements: Include statements from medical professionals, friends, or family members who can attest to your condition’s impact on your daily life.
+- Supporting Statements: Include statement in support of claims from medical professionals, friends, or family members who can attest to your condition’s impact on your daily life.

-1. Disability Benefits Questionnaire: If applicable, submit this form to provide additional details about your condition.
+- Disability Benefits Questionnaire: If applicable, submit the DBQ form to provide additional details about your condition.

 Each component must be meticulously researched and properly submitted to ensure the best outcome for the veteran’s claim.